RagnarB83/ash-documentation/docs/job-types.rst

 The flexible input-nature of the ORCA interface here allows one to use any method/basis/property inside ORCA for the single-point job.
 Thus one can define any calculation one wants:
 DFT job, coupled-cluster, TDDFT, CASSCF, multi-reference configuration interaction, NMR/EPR properties.
-Only the total energy of the system would typically be picked up by Ash though.
+Only the total ground-state energy (and/or gradient) of the system would typically be picked up by Ash though.

 It is also possible to request a gradient calculation :